In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 Continuous Uniform.

-Any number on a unit interval allowing for any number of decimal points, with every number having the same probability. \[\begin{eqnarray}
+Any number on a unit interval allowing for any number of decimal points, with every interval of the same size having the same probability. \[\begin{eqnarray}

 X_{i} &\in& [0,1] \\